TODAY’S READING FROM THE OLD TESTAMENT- 2 SAMUEL 22:21-23:23

 The Holy Spirit was poured out on a day that God had appointed 1500 years before it happened (Exodus 23:16; Leviticus 23:4, 15-22).
 The day and the purpose for which the Holy Spirit was given had been foretold.
 This was the beginning of a global harvest.
 Because of the work of our Great High Priest, in one move, two loaves representing two groups, Jews and Gentiles, are raised up together to be accepted by God in Christ (Leviticus 23:20).

-What happened in Acts 2 is not a result of what the church did in Acts 1, but as it is a result of what Jesus did when He was glorified at the right hand of the Father.
+What happened in Acts 2 is not a result of what the church did in Acts 1, but is a result of what Jesus did when He was glorified at the right hand of the Father.
 He baptized His church with the Holy Spirit.
 The Father clothed the church with power from on high.
 This was promised by God the Father in Isaiah 32:15; 44:3; Ezekiel 36:26-27; and God the Son (John 14:26; 15:26; 16:8-15).

 Pentecost also commemorated Moses coming down from Mount Sinai with the Law written on tables of stone.